ytsuyuki/PythonTemplate/README.md

 4. Start developing your Python project, and the changes will be automatically synchronized between the local and remote environments.

 ## Running Jupyter Notebook and Lab
-To run Jupyter Notebook or Jupyter Lab within the Docker container, use the following commands:
+To run Jupyter Notebook or Jupyter Lab in the Docker container, use the following commands:

 - Jupyter Notebook:
   ```